biblius/poor-mans-guide-to-pi/README.md

 ## Networking

-Plug the SD card into the pi and plug the pi to your pc or a phone charger via USB.
-Connect the pi to the router using a LAN cable.
+Plug the SD card into the pie and plug the pie to your pc or a phone charger via USB.
+Connect the pie to the router using a LAN cable.

 Use